DTJF/libpruio/src/doc/_1_features.md

 # PRUSS # {#SecPruss}

-libpruio contains software running on the host system (ARM) and software running on a Programable Realtime Unit SubSystem (PRUSS).
-The AM33xx CPU on Beaglebone hardware contains two PRU subsystems. libpruio can either use PRU-0 or PRU-1 (the later is the default).
+\Proj contains software running on the host system (ARM) and software running on a Programable Realtime Unit SubSystem (PRUSS).
+The AM33xx CPU on Beaglebone hardware contains two PRU subsystems. \Proj can either use PRU-0 or PRU-1 (the later is the default).
 To use PRU-0, just clear bit 0 in parameter *Act* when calling the constructor PruIo::PruIo().